Vaibhav-Thalanki/hodl-my-taxes/README.md

-# Smart Contracts for Betting Compliance
+# HODL My Taxes: Smart Contracts for Betting Compliance
 A smart contract system for automatic tax withholding and reporting for players, operators, and governments.
 Transparent.
 Trustless.
 Open-source.